 Clear writing is about clear thinking.
 You can’t fake it.

 You should make your point in the first paragraph.
 Don’t delay.
 Everything else supports this main idea.
 If you’re having trouble finding your main idea, then you need to do a little more research.

-Have you noticed that your press release is one long sentence after another?
+Have you noticed that your customer press release is one long sentence after another?
 Long sentences can be tedious to read, but if you sneak in a short sentence after those long sentences, then the short sentence will have greater impact.
 It absolutely works.
 See?

-Some businesses trip over themselves in the boilerplate with how “innovative” and “groundbreaking” they are.
-There isn’t anything wrong with being innovative and groundbreaking, but you should get specific.
-What did your organization do that was innovative?
-Tell your customer about that, and let them make the call.
+Some businesses trip over themselves in their press release boilerplate with how “innovative” and “groundbreaking” they are.
+There isn’t anything wrong with being innovative and groundbreaking, but you should be specific about what you have done to merit these superlatives.

 Certain phrases—such as cute little asides embedded in a sentence—often contribute to the clutter.
 Does the sentence—and really think about it—still make sense without the extra phrase?

 Another problem is the long introductory phrase.
 In some of my weaker moments as a writer and despite my best efforts, I’m sometimes guilty of this crime.

 When did we decide that a “sit-down to discuss the operational imperative of our company” was better than a “meeting?”
 Wordiness is a crime against common sense.